woow-wu7/8-penetrate/4-ENGLISH/0-0-CLASSIFICATION/AA-4-JobInterview.md

 The main function of the second application is to 【 provide 】 a 【 online-store 】 for users to 【 purchase 】 the type of insurance (that) they need.

-The main function of the third application is to track the user's clams 【 process 】.
+The main function of the third application is to cover the entire 【 process of 】 【 claims 】.

 (3)
 In the third company, I was primarily responsible for implementing projects related to 【 infrastructure 】 and 【 efficiency engineering 】.